An Island-by-island Guide to Traveling to the Caribbean Amid COVID-19

-Travelers on a short trip must also apply to enter the country and pay $300 per person, $500 per couple, or $250 for each dependent to cover surveillance and two tests per person while on the island.
-Visitors must then stay at a Safe Environment Approved accommodation or private home for 10 to 14 days, where they can take advantage of a hotel's amenities like snorkeling or offshore cays excursions.
+Short-stay travelers must also apply to enter the country and pay $300 per person, $500 per couple, or $250 for each dependent to cover surveillance and two tests per person while on the island.
+Visitors must then stay at a Safe Environment Approved accommodation or private home for 10 to 14 days, where they can take advantage of a hotel's amenities like snorkeling or offshore cay excursions.

 Antigua and Barbuda

-Visitors are welcome to head to Antigua and Barbuda, but travelers 12 years old and older are required to arrive with a negative COVID-19 RT-PCR test from within seven days of their flight, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
+Travelers are welcome to visit Antigua and Barbuda.
+Those ages 12 and older are required to submit proof of a negative PCR test taken seven days before boarding, as well as complete a Traveler Accommodation form upon arrival, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.

-Aruba welcomes American tourists but requires all visitors 15 and older to take a COVID-19 molecular test either up to 72 hours prior to arrival or upon arrival at the airport, according to the Aruba Tourism Authority.
-Travelers must also complete an Embarkation/Disembarkation card as well as a personal health assessment.
+Aruba is open to Americans, but visitors must take a COVID-19 molecular test either up to 72 hours prior to arrival or upon arrival at the airport, according to the Aruba Tourism Authority.
+Travelers also have to complete an Embarkation/Disembarkation (ED) card and a personal health assessment.

-Tourists are allowed to travel to Bermuda but require entering visitors to show a negative COVID-19 PCR test no more than five days before arrival, according to the Bermuda Tourism Authority.
-Children 9 and younger are exempt.
+Visitors are welcome to enter Bermuda, but must provide proof of a negative COVID-19 PCR test taken within five days of arrival, according to Bermuda Tourism Authority guidelines.
+Children nine and younger are exempt.

-Vaccinated travelers must comply with all testing requirements, but are not required to quarantine after they receive the negative results from their test at the airport.
+Visitors will have to take a COVID-19 test upon arrival and quarantine in their hotel room until results are obtained (usually six to eight hours).
+Vaccinated travelers must comply with all testing protocols, but are not required to quarantine after they receive negative test results.

 Bonaire, Sint Eustatius and Saba

-Bonaire allows U.S. travelers to enter with two negative COVID-19 tests: a PCR test taken within 72 hours before arrival, and a rapid COVID-19 antigen test taken no more than four hours prior to boarding a flight, according to the U.S. Consulate General in Curacao.
-Flights to the island are tentatively scheduled to restart in April.
+Bonaire allows U.S. travelers to enter with two negative COVID-19 tests: a PCR test taken within 72 hours of arrival and a rapid antigen test taken no more than 24 hours prior to boarding the flight, according to the U.S. Consulate General in Curacao.

-Travelers must also complete an online health declaration form 72 hours to 48 hours before departure.
+All travelers must have health insurance covering medical costs while on Bonaire, including care related to COVID-19.
+Visitors must also complete an online health declaration form 48 to 72 hours before departure.

 The British Virgin Islands

-The British Virgin Islands welcomes tourists who show proof of a negative COVID-19 PCR test five days before arriving, according to the government.
-Travelers must also register on the BVI Gateway App and submit a Public Health Declaration form 48 hours before arrival.
+The British Virgin Islands welcomes tourists who submit a negative PCR test result five days before arrival, according to government officials.
+Visitors must also register on the BVI Gateway portal and submit a Public Health Declaration form 48 hours before arriving.

-Cuba welcomes travelers who show proof of a negative COVID-19 PCR test taken no more than 72 hours before arriving in the country, according to the U.S. Embassy in Cuba.
-Travelers must also fill out a health declaration card and get re-tested upon arrival.
-They will then have to quarantine at an approved hotel for five days and get tested again.
+Cuba welcomes travelers who can show proof of a negative COVID-19 PCR test taken no more than 72 hours before arriving in the country, according to the U.S. Embassy in Cuba.
+Travelers must also complete a health declaration card and undergo complimentary retesting upon arrival.
+Visitors will then have to quarantine at an approved hotel for five days and be retested at their own expense.

-While U.S. citizens are not allowed to travel to Cuba for tourism, they are allowed to legally travel there under several criteria, including "Support for the Cuban People," which requires that travelers have a "full-time schedule" of activities that "enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people's independence from Cuban authorities."
+While U.S. citizens may not travel to Cuba for tourism, they are allowed to legally visit under 12 specific categories, including "Support for the Cuban People," the most popular form, which binds travelers to a "full-time schedule" of activities that "enhance contact with the Cuban people," among other requirements.

-Curaçao welcomes U.S. travelers from all states who show proof of a negative COVID-19 PCR test no more than 72 hours before departure, according to the Curaçao Tourist Board.
-Travelers must also fill out an online immigration card and Passenger Locator Card within 48 hours of their flight, and have medical insurance to cover them if they become ill with the virus while visiting.
+Curaçao welcomes U.S. travelers who can present proof of a negative COVID-19 PCR test no more than 72 hours before departure, according to the Curaçao Tourist Board.
+Travelers must also fill out an online immigration card and Passenger Locator Card (PLC) within 48 hours of their flight, as well as have medical insurance to cover COVID-related costs while visiting.

-Children 6 years old and younger that don't show symptoms, and whose parents show proof of a negative PCR test, are not required to get tested.
-Those who travel to Curaçao for one day from Aruba are also exempt.
+Children six years old and younger who do not show symptoms, and whose parents present proof of a negative PCR test, are not required to get tested.

-Dominica welcomes travelers from high-risk countries — of which the U.S. is considered one — who show a negative COVID-19 PCR test taken 24 to 72 hours before arrival, according to the Discover Dominica Authority.
-Travelers must also submit an online health questionnaire at least 24 hours prior to arrival.
+Dominica welcomes travelers from high-risk countries, including the U.S., who can show a negative COVID-19 PCR test taken 24 to 72 hours before arrival, according to the Discover Dominica Authority.
+Approved travelers will receive an email notification with clearance to visit.

 Before arriving, however, travelers must fill out a Traveler's Health Affidavit online as well as an electronic entry and exit form.

-U.S. travelers are allowed to enter Haiti but need a negative COVID-19 PCR or Antigen test no more than 72 hours before traveling there, according to the U.S. Embassy in Haiti.
-Travelers who had COVID-19 and recovered can skip testing and instead show their previous positive test along with a doctor's note explaining they recovered.
+U.S. travelers are allowed to enter Haiti, but need a negative COVID-19 PCR or antigen test taken no more than 72 hours before traveling there, according to the U.S. Embassy in Haiti.
+Travelers who had COVID-19 and recovered can skip testing and instead show their previous positive test, along with a doctor's note explaining they recovered.

 U.S. tourists are not allowed to enter Martinique, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
 The ban follows France's efforts to tighten its borders, including in its Caribbean territories.

-Montserrat only allows U.S. travelers who own a home on the island to travel there, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
-Those who are permitted are required to show proof of a negative COVID-19 PCR test taken within seven days of arriving as well as submit an Access Declaration Form.
+Montserrat only allows U.S. travelers who own a home on the island to visit, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
+Those who are permitted are required to show proof of a negative COVID-19 PCR test taken within seven days of arriving, as well as submit an Access Declaration Form.

 Travelers to the U.S. territory of Puerto Rico are required to arrive with a negative COVID-19 PCR test taken within 72 hours of their trip and fill out a Travel Declaration Form online, according to Discover Puerto Rico.

-Visitors to Puerto Rico do not need to get tested before returning to the U.S. mainland since the island is a U.S. territory.
-The island recently started loosening restrictions on popular attractions like beaches.
+Passengers arriving without a negative COVID-19 test result will be fined $300 and required to obtain a molecular PCR test within 48 hours of arrival.
+If negative, the fine will be dismissed.
+Visitors to Puerto Rico are not mandated to get tested before returning to the mainland, as the island is a U.S. territory.
+The island recently eased restrictions on popular attractions, including beaches.

 U.S. tourists are not allowed to enter St. Barts, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
 The ban follows France's efforts to tighten its borders, including in its Caribbean territories.